Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 those nodes have 8 network interfaces.
 Note that this also implies that the nodes on the same compute blade of LUMI-C will be on two different switches even though in the node numbering they are numbered consecutively.
 For LUMI-G both nodes on a blade will be on a different pair of switches and each node is connected to two switches.
+So when you get a few sequentially numbered nodes, they will not be on a single switch (LUMI-C) or switch pair (LUMI-G).
-Thw switch blades are also water cooled (each one can consume up to 250W).
+The switch blades are also water cooled (each one can consume up to 250W).
 No currently possible configuration of the Cray EX system needs that all switch positions in the switch chassis.